Table of Contents

 Your employer's 403(b) plan may contain language permitting it to distribute excess deferrals.
 If so, it may require that in order to get a distribution of excess deferrals, you either notify the plan of the amount of excess deferrals or designate a distribution as an excess deferral.
 The plan may require that the notification or designation be in writing and may require that you certify or otherwise establish that the designated amount is an excess deferral.
 A plan is not required to permit distribution of excess deferrals.

-You or your employer designate the distribution as an excess deferral to the extent you have excess deferrals for the year.
+The plan and either you or your employer designate the distribution as an excess deferral to the extent you have excess deferrals for the year.